Dandelion

 Camp Tuition:

-Summer camp is offered at a sliding tuition scale of $275-450 per week.
-With VELA Ed Funding, we have some tuition free spots available!
-Families can offer $0 in their tuition offer to access that funding.
+Summer camp is offered at a weekly rate from $275.00-$450.00/week.
 We ask that families who have more access to wealth offer higher tuition so our sliding scale can go even lower, making it accessible to more Philadelphia families.

 COVID POLICY

-Our program is entirely outdoors except for use of bathrooms; masking is optional.
-Upon enrollment, we will send you our updated COVID-19 policy that outlines our practices and the agreements we ask participants to commit to based on current conditions and information.
+In both our indoor and outdoor camps, masking is optional.
+Upon enrollment, we will send you our updated COVID-19 policy that outlines our practices and the safety agreements we ask participants to commit to based on current conditions and information.

 REGISTRATION

-Families will complete the Summer Camp Registration Form to provide background information about their family and a tuition offer.
+Families will complete the Summer Camp Application Form to provide background information about their family and a tuition offer that feels right.
 The Dandelion Project will be in touch with enrollment forms and a summer camp invoice.
 Once we receive these items back, registration will be confirmed.

 Cancellation